toncho11/pyparrot/README.md

 # What is this fork?

-This fork adds the following functionality
+This fork adds the following improvements:
 * support for multiple host Bluetooth devices.
 You can plug and use several USB (or internal) Bluetooth devices
 * fixes a problem with untangle XML parser